Nic30/hwtGraph/README.md

 Library for conversion of HWT hardware representation to graph formats for visualization purposes.

+Use `sudo pip3 install hwtGraph` or download this repo and run `python3 setup.py install` to install this library.

 ## Features

 * Convert HWT hardware description to ELK json for visualization.